apache/skywalking-banyandb/docs/concept/persistence-storage.md

 # Persistence Storage
-Persistence storage is used for unifying data of BanyanDB persistence, including write-ahead logging(WAL), index, and data collected from skywalking and other observability platforms or APM systems.
+Persistence storage is used for unifying data of BanyanDB persistence, including index, and data collected from skywalking and other observability platforms or APM systems.
 It provides various implementations and IO modes to satisfy the need of different components.
 BanyanDB provides a concise interface that shields the complexity of the implementation from the upper layer.
 By exposing necessary interfaces, upper components do not need to care how persistence is implemented and avoid dealing with differences between different operating systems.

 # Architecture
 BanyanDB uses third-party storage for actual storage, and the file system shields the differences between different platforms and storage systems, allowing developers to operate files as easily as the local file system without worrying about specific details.

-For different data models, stored in different locations, such as for meta and wal data, BanyanDB uses a local file system for storage.
+For different data models, stored in different locations, such as for meta data, BanyanDB uses a local file system for storage.
 ![](https://skywalking.apache.org/doc-graph/banyandb/v0.5.0/local_file_system.png)

 For index and data, the architecture of the file system is divided into three layers.